MISP/misp-book/using-the-system/README.md

 Use any HTTP compliant library to perform requests.
 You can choose which format you would like to use as input/output for the REST calls by specifying the Accept and Content-Type headers.

-The following headers are required if you wish to recieve / push XML data:
+The following headers are required if you wish to receive / push XML data:
 **Authorization**: _your authorisation key_
 **Accept**: _application/xml_
 **Content-Type**: _application/xml_

-The following headers are required if you wish to recieve / push JSON data:
+The following headers are required if you wish to receive / push JSON data:
 **Authorization**: _your authorisation key_
 **Accept**: _application/json_
 **Content-Type**: _application/json_